77Gins/EggSongMacro/README.md

 To use:
 -Animal flute must be equipped.
--You must be in the right place.
+-You must be in the right place (do not stand too close to edges of the map where you could accidentally be moved to another area).
 -Use item must be bound to x on your keyboard.

 Option 1) Bind EggSongInstant.exe to a keyboard shortcut (like with AutoHotkey or other software of your choice).
 Once this.exe is run it will immediately start inputting directions and the x key, so use this option if you can bind a shortcut to run this macro in-game when you are already in the right place with flute equipped.